 That’s not what this post is about.

-I’ll be getting to the celiac post soon, but first I wanted to share some photos from the trip.
+The celiac post is here, but in this piece I wanted to share some photos from the trip.
 My life generally revolves around food, and mealtime with friends usually touches upon what we will eat during our next dining extravaganza.
 I’m the kind of person who goes to sleep thinking of what I want to eat first the next day; I’ll be chewing my lunch and dreaming of soup for dinner.
 Japan was an interesting ride, since much of the beautiful, meticulously prepared food was off limits.

 My feeling about food in Japan: on the outside, looking in.